RohanFardin/Song-Recommendation-System/README.md

 2. Preprocess the data (column removal, cleaning, handling missing values).
 3. Apply feature extraction techniques.
 4. Build the recommendation system using similarity measures.
 If you want to run it on Streamlit.
-Please follow these steps **i) Download the pickle file provided in the "Dataset Details" section above.**
+Please follow these steps<br>
+**i) Download the pickle file provided in the "Dataset Details" section above.**<br>
 **ii) Open a terminal and navigate to the directory containing the pickle file and app.py.
-Then, type ``streamlit run app.py.``**
+Then, type ``streamlit run app.py.``**<br>
 **iii) Once the app launches, you will be able to select a song from the interface.**

-**Liabraries Used**
+**Liabraries Used**<br>
-Pandas: Data manipulation and cleaning
+Pandas: Data manipulation and cleaning<br>
-NumPy: Numerical operations and array manipulation
+NumPy: Numerical operations and array manipulation<br>
-NLTK: Natural language processing tasks (tokenization, stemming, stop word removal)
+NLTK: Natural language processing tasks (tokenization, stemming, stop word removal)<br>
-Scikit-learn: Machine learning algorithms, including TF-IDF vectorization and cosine similarity
+Scikit-learn: Machine learning algorithms, including TF-IDF vectorization and cosine similarity<br>
-AST: Safe evaluation of Python expressions
+AST: Safe evaluation of Python expressions<br>
-Contractions: Expanding contractions in text
+Contractions: Expanding contractions in text<br>
 re: Regular expressions for text pattern matching and replacement